-The concept and process of Integrated Reporting should in principle be accompanied by that of Integrated Thinking, which concerns both the Board of Directors of an organization and its management (for a guideline see NIBR, 2019)
+The concept and process of integrated reporting should in principle be accompanied by that of integrated thinking, which concerns both the board of directors of an organization and its management (for a guideline, see Italian Network for Business Reporting, 2019).

-The integrated report should not be confused with the sustainability report, even though they both aspire to better inform about an organisation's path to sustainable development.
-An integrated report provides visibility to the multiple resources (the "capitals") that an entity uses and organizes according to its own business model in order to effectively pursue its goals and create value in the short, medium and long term.
+The integrated report should not be confused with the sustainability report, even though they both aspire to better inform about an organization's path to sustainable development.
+An integrated report provides visibility to the multiple resources (the "capitals") that an entity uses and organizes according to its own business model in order to effectively pursue its goals and create value in the short, medium, and long term.
 In the sustainability report, social and environmental aspects of the action of an organization are highlighted.
-On the other hand, these aspects tend to be included in the <IR> The <IR> does not seek to replace the sustainability report or the financial statements, while the <IR> can replace the management report.
-To be true, on October 2016 the GRI published the document "Forging a Path to Integrated Reporting" also in order to clarify the relationship between sustainability report and integrated report.
-The paper states: "We believe that the integrated report should not be a single document.
+On the other hand, these aspects tend to be included in the <IR>.
+The <IR> does not seek to replace the sustainability report or the financial statements, but the <IR> can replace the management report.
+To be true, in October 2016, the GRI published the document "Forging a Path to Integrated Reporting" also in order to clarify the relationship between sustainability report and integrated report.
+The paper states: "We believe that the integrated report should not be a single document. .
 Integrated reporting should also include the provision of separate sustainability and corporate governance activities" (GRI, 2016, p.
 9).